CindyDYW/efm/README.md

 # Plume Intrusion Layer Simulator (PILS)
-PILS is a MATLAB package that provides functionality to simulate the trapping layer of a multiphase plume.
-This includes
+PILS is a MATLAB package that provides functionalities to simulate the height (or depth) where multiphase plumes trap when released in stratified water enviromment and subject to crossflow velocity.